beynar/kit-state-params/README.md

 			zip: 'string'
 		}
 	},
-	// Define an array of strings (can be any other primitive: boolean, number, date, etc.)
+	// Define an array of strings (can be any other primitive: boolean, number, date)
 	tags: ['string'],
 	// Define an array of objects (objects inside arrays can also be nested)
 	friends: [